chenaciousD/blabla/content/posts/2010-19-08---The-Freshest-Burger-at-your-Fingertips.md

 - Contribute to interaction model and signature moments
 - Engagement contracting, scoping and investment documentation

-The team started with a full day kick-off workshop to flesh out the key features and requirements of the mobile experience.
-We used several frog brainstorming frameworks for this exercise including customer journey mapping, persona mapping, and analogous trendscaping:
+The team started with a full day kick-off workshop to generate the key features and requirements of the mobile experience.
+We used several frog brainstorming frameworks for this exercise including customer journey mapping and analogous trendscaping:

 <table><tr><td><img src="/media/Creator-Process-Photos.jpg"></td><td><img src="/media/Creator-Prioritization-Photos.jpg"></td></tr></table>

-Given the complexity of the machine and its advanced features, we created alignment through substantial documentation on the technical functionality requirements, user needs, and business objectvies of the application.
+Given the complexity of the machine and its advanced features, we created alignment through detailed documentation of the technical functionality of the machine, user needs, and business objectvies of the application.
 This created an efficient process that translated technology and business needs into design requirements.

 <img src="/media/Creator-Requirements.jpg" alt="AGL" width="700"/>